Skip to main content

 • Earn their staff’s trust and respect

-For example, imagine a lower-level healthcare administrator who identifies opportunities to make their health clinic more inclusive for transgender patients.
-A great healthcare manager could recognize the value in making their clinic more equitable, and also see this as an opportunity to support an employee’s professional development.
-The healthcare manager might support the administrator by allocating time for the administrator to research inclusive practices, organize meetings among organizational stakeholders to discuss equity efforts for transgender patients, and implement new protocols as needed.
+For example, imagine a lower-level healthcare administrator who identifies opportunities to make their health clinic more inclusive for LGBTQIA+ patients.
+A great manager could recognize the value in making their clinic more equitable and also see this as an opportunity to support an employee’s professional development.
+The manager might support the administrator by allocating time for them to research inclusive practices, organize meetings among organizational stakeholders to discuss equity efforts for transgender patients, and implement new protocols as needed.

 Executive Healthcare Managers: Shapers of Healthcare Culture

 In their influential role at the executive level, healthcare managers shape their organization’s culture from the top down.
-For example, executive-level healthcare managers who set gender equity and racial equity as internal priorities at their organizations can take concrete steps toward greater equity.
+For example, executive-level managers who set gender and racial equity as an internal priority in their organizations can take concrete steps toward greater equity.

-To shape their organization’s culture, a healthcare manager might:
+To shape their organization’s culture, a manager might:

-• Set organization-wide goals for hiring and retaining women and people of color from underrepresented groups in healthcare administration
+• Set organizational goals for hiring and retaining women and people of color from underrepresented groups in healthcare administration

-• Offer ongoing cultural competency trainings for staff
+• Offer ongoing cultural competency training for staff

 • Hire medical translators to ensure services reach vulnerable groups

-• Create outreach programs to educate the general public about services provided
+• Create outreach programs to educate the general public about the services provided

 • Solicit feedback through surveys or town hall meetings to learn more about potential gaps in healthcare service provisions